Metro Herald (Irish newspaper)

 Metro Herald was the title of a free daily commuter newspaper in Dublin, Ireland.
-It was formed in 2010 following the merger of the two previously competing publications, Metro Ireland and Herald AM, to create a profit for their respective backers, including Independent News & Media, Daily Mail and General Trust, and The Irish Times.
+It was formed in 2010 following the merger of two previously competing publications, Metro Ireland and Herald AM, to create a profit for their respective backers, including Independent News & Media, Daily Mail and General Trust, and The Irish Times.

 The newspaper ceased publication on 19 December 2014.
 13 jobs were lost.
 The company said that the newspaper had become "unsustainable".